bnarath/Toronto_Rental_ETL_Project/README.md

 Rentals fall into three main categories: Long term rentals, Short term rentals , Rooms and Roommates rental.
 The Kijiji website is not dynamic and quite easy to scrape.
 A simple url request along with BeautifulSoup library was used for the data scrapping.

-Kijiji provides rental information that includes apartment features such as apartment location and cost [See Code.](Code/kijiji_api_scraping_transform.ipynb)</p>
+Kijiji provides rental information that includes apartment features such as apartment location and cost [See Code.](Code/kijiji_api_scraping_transform.ipynb)

-<h4>Toronto Police Services Open Data</h4>
+#### Toronto Police Services Open Data

-<p>Two sources of data were extract from Toronto Police Services - major crime indicators and community services. <p>
+Two sources of data were extract from Toronto Police Services - major crime indicators and community services.

-<h5>Major Crime Indicators</h5>
+##### Major Crime Indicators
 Toronto Police Services (TPS) provides a <a href="https://data.torontopolice.on.ca/pages/catalogue">catalogue of data sources</a> that includes incidence of crime.
 Crimes are tracked in a number of categories and availabe in consolidated dataset - Major Crime Indicators (MCI).
 TPS provides an <a href="https://data.torontopolice.on.ca/datasets/mci-metadata/geoservice">API</a> to easily access the MCI.
 We have made use of this API call and merged with homicide data available on the TPS website.
 Please refer the [code](Code/craigslist_and_crime_api_scraping_transform.ipynb)

-<h5>Community Assets</h5>
+##### Community Assets
-<p> The TPS data catalogue includes <a href="https://torontops.maps.arcgis.com/home/item.html?id=077c19d8628b44c7ab9f0fff75a55211&view=list&sortOrder=true&sortField=defaultFSOrder#data">data tables</a> identifying organizations providing services to Toronto communities.
+The TPS data catalogue includes <a href="https://torontops.maps.arcgis.com/home/item.html?id=077c19d8628b44c7ab9f0fff75a55211&view=list&sortOrder=true&sortField=defaultFSOrder#data">data tables</a> identifying organizations providing services to Toronto communities.
 Unfortunately, this data source is not accessible via an API.
-Web scrapping was used to extract the community asset data.<p>
+Web scrapping was used to extract the community asset data.

 The website is dynamic, meaning it needs to be interacted with in order for the data of interest to be accessed from back-end server then displayed on the webpage.